ELFMo/ELFMoHub/README.md

 The code repository for the Master's thesis "Autonomous LLM Evaluation and Remediation Framework": https://github.com/afnan1456/llm_monitoring_framework/ .

+The code repository for the Master's thesis "A Cost-Efficiency Based Framework for Selecting Large Language Models Using Public Benchmark Data" https://github.com/phuvio/total-cost-of-ownership .

 ---

 ELFMo is part of the ITEA4 Eureka Cluster on software innovation, supported by funding from local authorities, i.e., ANI, Business Finland, CDTI and VLAIO.